 If you purchase a vehicle without a certificate of title, and are unable to obtain either the original certificate of title or lien release, there may be ways of obtaining a certificate of title.

 - If the vehicle is more than five years old, you may be able to apply for a bonded certificate of title.
 This requires you to obtain a surety bond from an insurance company in the amount of one and a half times the value of the vehicle, as determined by DPS.
 The bond will be held by DPS for three years in case someone else makes a claim of ownership to your vehicle.
 The certificate of title will be branded with the term “BONDED.”
-If there are no claims made against the vehicle’s title for three years, the bond may be released and new certificate of title may be issued without the title brand.
+If there are no claims made against the vehicle’s title for three years, the bond may be returned to you and new certificate of title may be issued without the title brand.

-- If you are unable to obtain a bonded title, it may be necessary to obtain a court order directing DPS to issue a certificate of title.
-You can find all the necessary forms and instructions on how to obtain a court order for a vehicle title by looking on the Minnesota Judicial Branch Web page at http://www.mncourts.gov/selfhelp/.
+- If you are unable to obtain a bonded title, you may need to obtain a court order directing DPS to issue a certificate of title.
+You can find all the necessary forms and instructions on how to obtain a court order for a vehicle title by looking on the Minnesota Judicial Branch Web page at www.mncourts.gov/selfhelp/.
 Click on the link for “Help Topics Homepage,” then click on the link for “Car Title Problems” and follow the instructions to find the required forms and instruction guide.

 What About Selling My Vehicle?